-Changing the way you communicate with your dog can help to solve behavioural problems and help to prevent problems occurring over time.
+Changing the way you communicate with your dog can aid effective training, help to solve behavioural problems and help to prevent problems occurring.

-We have many years of experience in training dogs and are fully qualified canine behaviour practitioners and master trainers.
+Vicky has many years of experience in training dogs and is a fully qualified canine behaviour practitioner and master trainer.

 Whilst the training exercises that you can teach your dog are really only limited by your imagination.
 There are ‘core’ exercises that all dogs need to be taught.
-These are the essential domestics of dog training.
+Vicky believes these are the essential domestics of dog training.

 As a minimum, you should expect your dog to return when called and to walk on a loose lead, regardless of distractions.